- Training your dog to stay in the yard teaches him boundaries and to not escape your property.

 Why Use Boundary Training with Your Dog?

 A dog that doesn’t know the bounds of its yard can escape out the front door and leave the safety of your yard without care.
-Your pup might roam the neighborhood and engage in dangerous activities such as fighting with other dogs or chasing cars in the street.
+Many dogs like to roam the neighborhood and engage in dangerous activities such as fighting with other dogs, chasing other animals, or cars in the street.

 If you own a Shetland Sheepdog (Sheltie) or another herding breed of dog, you can probably relate.
 This behavior can put them in danger of getting hit by a car or bicycle if not trained to stay in the yard.